Idanco000/DeepLearnProject/README.md

 	 Embedding layers, recurrent layers

 ## Methods and Training
-Both models were fine-tuned with the following process:
-- Tokenized input fed into the model.
+as our data was too big we had to read it chunk by chunk- Tokenized input trained the model.
 - **Loss Function**: sparse_categorical_crossentropy.
 - **Optimizer**: rmsprop,
 - **Early Stopping and DropOut**: Implemented to prevent overfitting.

 ## Experiments and Results
-The experiments focused on evaluating model performance based on our personal preferences after training models with different embedding dimensions, dropout, LR Scheduler and sizes of datasets
+The experiments focused on evaluating model performance based on our personal preferences after training different models with different embedding dimensions/dropout/LR Scheduler/sizes of datasets

+#### FIXME ####
 | Model   | Accuracy | Precision | Recall | F1-score |
 |---------|----------|-----------|--------|----------|
 | GPT-2   | 79.4%    | 73.52%    | 74.27% | 73.89%   |